Seychelles Postal Service: 21st century

-On Mahé, besides the Victoria post office, in the south-east of the main island is an office at Anse Royale, that moved in 2020 from its original location because it was too cramped for the quantity of small packets arriving.
-In the same year the post office at La Digue was closed because the building was to be demolished despite the Postal Sector Act of 2010 includes provisions for the Seychelles Postal Services' to own their properties.
+On Mahé, besides the Victoria post office, in the south-east of the main island is an office at Anse Royale, that moved in 2020 from its original location because it was too cramped for the quantity of small packets arriving and on 1 June 2022 was moved back to its former location.
+In the same year the post office at La Digue was closed because the building was to be demolished despite the Postal Sector Act of 2010 including provisions for the Seychelles Postal Services' to own their properties.

 Mariella Buisson was appointed CEO of the postal service by the county's president Wavel Ramkalawan on 3 December 2021.
 In February 2022 she announced the Baie Ste Anne post office on Praslin would close permanently on 15 March 2022 saying it costs R1.3 million to run but only brings in R292,000.
 Staff were transferred to the Grand Anse branch on the island.
 The Seychelles Postal Services employs some 100 people between its post offices that includes a parcel section in Victoria.